DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 Sometimes support will ask a dev to unwithdraw a trainee which has been withdrawn in error.
 You can find the previous trainee state by running `trainee.audits` and comparing the numbers to the enum in `trainee.rb`.

-Here is an examole of unwithdrawing a trainee without leaving an audit trail.
+Here is an example of unwithdrawing a trainee without leaving an audit trail.

 ```ruby
 trainee = Trainee.find_by(slug: "XXX")